Reviews You Can Rely On

 Credit: Laura Casner

 At 49 lbs and 10 oz, the Rail 9.7 weighs around the same as most full-power eMTBs.
 This heavy weight plays a pretty big role in how this bike handles and is one of the reasons it feels so damp and composed at speed.
-It settles into its travel nicely, and the ABP suspension platform feels supple and forthcoming with its travel.
-The suspension feels sensitive off the top and over small to mid-sized chop and chunder, and it maintained composure on bigger hits with a progressive ramp-up at the end of the stroke.
+It settles nicely into its travel, and the ABP suspension platform feels supple and forthcoming with its travel.
+The suspension feels sensitive off the top and over small to mid-sized chop and chunder, and it maintains composure on bigger hits with a progressive ramp-up at the end of the stroke.
 However, testers did notice that over high-frequency hits, there was a rattling noise emitting from the battery or motor.
 We couldn't identify precisely where this noise came from, but it was a little disconcerting when skipping at speed across the top of a chunky rock garden.

 trek rail 9.7 - the component spec works well enough, although the suspension...